marcopeg/marcopeg.github.io/content/posts/2019/free-website-with-gatsby-and-gitpod.md

         openIn: bottom

-Every time you will open the workspace Gitpod will pre-configure your port and start the development enviroment so that you can focus 100% on you content!
+Every time you will open the workspace Gitpod will pre-configure your port and start the development environment so that you can focus 100% on your content!

 ---

 ## Conclusions

 Gitpod.io is crazy good.

-I crunched some numbers and what I got out is that with their current proposed pricing model it will take 8.5 enginering years (8h/day, 20d/month) to cover the price of a basic MacBookPro.
+I crunched some numbers and what I got out is that with their current proposed pricing model **it will take 8.5 engineering years (8h/day, 20d/month) to cover the price of a basic MacBookPro**.

-Right now I am slightly moving some heavy projects on Gitpod so I can still enjoy my old MacBook (the super light but really unpowerful one) and be happy with it!
+Right now I am slightly moving some heavy projects on Gitpod.io so I can still enjoy my old MacBook (the super light but really unpowerful one) and be happy with it!